alexgabriel-ca/otdevops/README.md

 4. Internet Gateway
 5. Route Table
 6. Route Table Association
+7. Network ACL
-7. Security Group
+8. Security Group
-8. EC2 Instance with Apache
+9. EC2 Instance with Apache

 The EC2 instance public IP is output at the end of the Terraform script so that you can verify whether Apache was installed and configured correctly.